isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/permit-application-procedures.md

    6. Produce the permit and supporting documents for endorsement by checkpoint officers for clearance during cargo re-import.

-   7. Please also take note of [additional requirements](/businesses/importing-goods/temporary-import-scheme/additional-requirements-export) related to temporary imports.
+   7. Please also take note of [additional requirements](/businesses/importing-goods/temporary-import-scheme/additional-requirements-export) related to temporary export.